-Corporate governance stands for responsible corporate management and control.
-The “Swiss Code of Best Practice for Corporate Governance” defines corporate governance as the entirety of principles focused on the interests of shareholders which aim to strike a healthy balance of management and control whilst maintaining decision-making capability as well as efficiency at the highest level of a company and transparency.
+Corporate Governance stands for responsible corporate management and control.
+The “Swiss Code of Best Practice for Corporate Governance” defines corporate governance as the entirety of principles focused on the interests of shareholders which aims to strike a healthy balance of management and control whilst maintaining decision-making capability as well as efficiency at the highest level of a company and transparency.

 Good corporate governance ensures transparent management aimed at sustainable achievement.
 It is designed to serve not only the company but also external stakeholder groups.
 The overall framework of corporate governance is determined to a significant degree by the legislator and shareholders; the specific manner in which it is designed is the responsibility of the Board of Directors.

-This report describes the basic principles underlying the corporate management of VP Bank Ltd1, Vaduz as required by the revised “Directive on Information Relating to Corporate Governance” (DCG) of the Swiss Stock Exchange, SIX Swiss Exchange dated 20 March 2018 as well as the laws of Liechtenstein.
+This report describes the basic principles underlying the corporate management of VP Bank Ltd, Vaduz1 as required by the revised “Directive on Information Relating to Corporate Governance” (DCG) of the Swiss Stock Exchange, SIX Swiss Exchange dated 20 March 2018 as well as the laws of Liechtenstein.